 A pill containing a number of medicines that all treat the same condition.

-84 participants took a preventive treatment (containing amlodipine, losartan, hydrochlorothiazide and simvastatin) each evening for 12 weeks and a placebo each evening for 12 weeks in random sequence (a randomised cross-over trial).
+84 participants took a preventive medication (containing amlodipine, losartan, hydrochlorothiazide and simvastatin) each evening for 12 weeks and a placebo each evening for 12 weeks in random sequence (a randomised cross-over trial).

 The trial results confirm the predicted large effect in the control of blood pressure and cholesterol made about ten years previously in the original research.